User Experience Design Process

 In simpler terms, UX is how people feel when they interact with your product or service.
 Here product can be in the form of mobile application or website.

-You may add a plethora of features and functionalities to your website or mobile app, but the key to user stickiness lies on a single factor: How your users feel about it?
+You may add a plethora of features and functionalities to your website or mobile app, but the key to user stickiness lies on a single factor: How do your users feel about it?
 Does the product provide a value to your client?
 Is it simple to use?
 Is it enjoyable?

 Test a mobile app you recently got developed on any of your user.
 Feel the sentiments it develops.
-If all above checkpoints marks an uptick, trust us the UX designer has hit the right notes.
+If all above checkpoints mark an uptick, trust us the UX designer has hit the right notes.

 To label the process of User Experience Design Practices exercised before designing the product attempt to answer these 3 questions:

 - Analyze the What : How can the app or web product help?
-Think about the functionalities, features that can solve the user’s needs, problems, and meet the necessity.
+Think about the functionalities, and features that can solve the user’s needs, and problems, and meet the necessity.
 Eliminate the features that doesn’t add value in enhancing experience.
 This way your product will answer the ‘Why’.

 - Work on How : Now as you get closer to the user’s needs, motivations and requirements; start working upon the product interaction.
 Think about the user’s journey to your product, like how the user will approach the different stages of the app.
 Make the trip intuitive, engaging and pleasurable right from the user’s onboarding to sign out.

 Why does UX matter?
 The Importance of UX

 “People ignore design that ignores people.” – Frank Chimero, Designer

 Any phase of the website, mobile app or software product that fails to consider the user’s needs is doom to fail in the real market.